 Urgent/immediate care: Charges for services and supplies provided at an urgent care clinic are covered under the RSM Option and the Retiree Value Plus Option.
-Under the Retiree Value Plus Option, you should seek care at an urgent care clinic and then call your network administrator within 48 hours to ensure that you receive the in-network level of benefits or if you are traveling and need urgent medical care.

 Well-child care: Under the Retiree Value Plus Option, in-network well-child care services are covered, with no age limit for such care.